**Updated August 2021**

 - Emeralds Restaurant and Bar serving up delicious tropical cuisine

-Fitzroy Island offers two great eating options for you to choose from:
+Fitzroy Island offers three options for you to choose from:

-- Zephyr Restaurant is open everyday for buffet breakfast with fresh juice and coffee.
-When the sun goes down the outdoor terraces come alive with diners enjoying the alfresco settings for a la carte dining.
+- Zephyr Restaurant overlooks Welcome Bay and is open every day for breakfast and when the sun goes down the outdoor terraces come alive with diners enjoying the alfresco setting for a la carte dining.

-Both Fitzroy Island and Green Island have reef tours departing daily and all inclusive packages start from around $165.
-These packages include:
+Both Fitzroy Island and Green Island have reef tours departing daily and all-inclusive packages.

 - Travel to the Outer Great Barrier Reef on-board our air-conditioned catamaran